mnaatjes/docker-vue-php-template/README.md

 ### 3.3.2 Common Tasks
 - How to use a namespace with variables, mixins, etc...?

-- What does "Explicit Dependencie: It's clear which partials are being used" mean?

 ### 3.3.3 Variable Rules
 * **Store Reusable Values** like color, fonts, spacing units in central `_variables.scss`